nikeetaismine/yolo/README.md

 ![Alt text](image.png)

 ## How to run the app
-Use vagrant up --provison command
+Use 'docker compose build' command to build the containers

+Use 'docker compose up' to start the containers and launch the application.